peteroupc/peteroupc.github.io/bernsupp.md

 Now, if _f_ belongs to any of the classes given above, the following algorithm (adapted from "Certain Polynomials") simulates a polynomial that approximates _f_ with a maximum error of _&epsilon;_:

-1. Calculate _n_ as described above for the given class (under the column "Solution").
+1. Calculate _n_ as described in the table above for the given class.
 2. Flip the input coin _n_ times, and let _j_ be the number of times the coin returned 1 this way.
 3. With probability _f_(_j_/_n_), return 1.
 Otherwise, return 0.
 (If _f_(_j_/_n_) can be an irrational number, see "[**Algorithms for General Irrational Constants**](https://peteroupc.github.io/bernoulli.html#Algorithms_for_General_Irrational_Constants)" for ways to sample this irrational probability exactly.)